ToastShaman/dropwizard-auth-jwt/README.md

 # dropwizard-auth-jwt

-An implementation of the JSON Web Token (JWT) draft-ietf-oauth-json-web-token-20 for dropwizard 7.0.
+An implementation of the JSON Web Token (JWT) draft-ietf-oauth-json-web-token-20 for Dropwizard 7 and 8.

 ## What is it?
 JSON Web Token (JWT) is a compact URL-safe means of representing claims to be transferred between two parties.